 My words of warning to all freelancers, copywriters, bloggers, and digital experts …

-This is what happened last week when a new ‘client’ – Alex Jones, a ‘wildlife photographer’ who allegedly sells his own photos on his site, The Wildlife Studio – tried to scam me.
+This is what happened last week when a new ‘client’ – Alex Jones, a ‘wildlife photographer’ who allegedly sells his own photos on his site, The Wildlife Studio (now posing as ‘Our Wildlife Studio‘ under a new URL and with another site at Photographic Safaris) – tried to scam me.
 Please read my tips at the end and share this post to help prevent freelancers from becoming victims.
 As ever, if something is too good to be true, it really is too good to be true.

 On Tuesday, 2 October 2018, I received this:

 One half of me thinks, ‘Poor guy, I’d love to help out – and what a lovely rush job offer.’
 The other half of me thinks, ‘That much budget?
 Really?’

 I ask a few questions.
 He needs his site to be optimised.
 I’m put in touch with his SEO guy.